bitwarden/help/_articles/two-step-login/setup-two-step-login-authenticator.md

 Two-step Login using a third-party authenticator app (for example, [Authy](https://authy.com/){:target="_blank"}, [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en){:target="_blank"}, or [FreeOTP](https://freeotp.github.io/){:target="_blank"}) is available for free to all Bitwarden users.

 {% callout info %}
 Some authenticator apps, like Google Authenticator, do not automatically backup your 2FA tokens for easy migration to a new mobile device.
-In these cases, you should manually save the each token's authenticator recovery codes.
+In these cases, you should manually save each token's authenticator recovery codes.

 Other apps, like Authy, do support backup and sync across devices.
 In these cases, be sure to set a strong backup password and keep a record of it in your Bitwarden Vault.
 {% endcallout %}